karlproject/karldocs/docs/specs/drafts/karl-improvement-process.rst

 - Unify the various ways of doing things, by the various actors, into a single approach

-- Provide visibility to all interested parties regarding what is contemplated, what is commissioned, what it will do, when it will arrive, and issues regarding the work
+- Provide visibility to all interested parties (including outsiders) regarding what is contemplated, what is commissioned, what it will do, when it will arrive, and issues regarding the work

 - Where possible, automate this single process with a tool